 Public pressure to improve sheep welfare has led to the wool industry researching alternatives to mulesing.
 The RSPCA supports work on safe and humane ways to reduce flystrike and encourages industry to give this priority.
 Various studies are underway, including:

 Breeding offers the only long-term solution.
 The genetic traits that can be bred out of sheep to reduce flystrike have been found.
 They are: wrinkles; a bare area around the breech and tail; resistance to worms; susceptibility to diarrhoea; and the amount of wax and moisture in the fleece.
 Results of breeding trials over many years are positive and the work is being scaled up.

-Clips give a result like mulesing, but without an open wound and with significantly less pain.
+Clips give a result similar to mulesing, but without an open wound and with significantly less pain.
 They prevent blood flow to the area resulting in the skin dying.
 This skin and the clips fall off within a couple of weeks leaving a bare area around the lamb’s breech and tail.
 Some producers report they feel confident they could stop mulesing and use clips to control flystrike.